connor-obrien888/prime/docs/source/index.rst

-Welcome to PlasmaCalcs's documentation!
+Welcome to PRIME's documentation!
 =======================================

-`primesw` is an implementation of the Probabilistic Regressor for Input to the Magnetosphere Estimation (PRIME) L1-to-Earth solar wind propagation algorithm.
+``primesw`` is an implementation of the Probabilistic Regressor for Input to the Magnetosphere Estimation (PRIME) L1-to-Earth solar wind propagation algorithm.
 For details on the algorithm development, see the `paper <https://www.frontiersin.org/articles/10.3389/fspas.2023.1250779/full>`_.
 Install using pip: